 Fresh 48 sessions are my fastest turn around!
 I know there’s no greater joy than sharing your child’s first portraits with family and friends.
-I strive to have your collection back to you in 48 hours or less This may mean you’ll see a blog post with highlights from the session before having your images available for download.
-Your images will always be available for download within three days of your session.
+I strive to have your collection back to you in 48 hours or less.
+Your images will always be available for download within 48 hours of your session.
 Please let me know when you have announced the birth of your baby on social media.
 I always want to make sure families have announced before displaying anything on my website, Facebook or Instagram page.

 Being a small business owner, I rely heavily on referrals.
 I am so appreciative to those of you who have told your friends about Bumble-B Photography, LLC and who are expressing your excitement over how important family documentary photography is!